Hi dear friend:

 Moreover, additional to benefits common to all kinds of meditation, research shows how MM helps reduce anxiety.

-In addition, MM has been used for people who suffer from social anxiety disorder.
+In addition, MM has been used for people who suffer from a social anxiety disorder.

 Benefits of Meditation: